 I did mention that the Château de Fontainebleau is a hidden gem in Paris’s backyard, and we did something more, actually, when we were in town.
 The historic town could also be exciting and active with the beautiful scenic forest.

-We didn’t actually plan it, but so happened we were in the midst of Fontainebleau Music Festival while we were there.
+We didn’t actually plan it, but so happened we were in the midst of the Fontainebleau Music Festival while we were there.
 We stayed at the Hotel Aigle Noire, a boutique hotel right on the main street, Rue Grande, which is also the core of the music festival; the only thing that affected us during the festival was that the street was blocked for buses to pass through!
 Other than that, the hotel has a great location right in the corner of the Château de Fontainebleau and we had immediate access to the festivities after we checked in.

-Fontainebleau hosts various festivals that attract lots of locals throughout the year (also, tourist, of course).
+Fontainebleau hosts various festivals that attract lots of locals throughout the year (also, tourists, of course).
 It was nice to get a feel of the festivities and music scene in France.
 In fact, another jazz music festival, Django Reinhardt Festival 2017, is around the corner!

 During the music festival, the main street became the stage of musical talents.
 Booths were set up at different spots along the street.
 Once the sun went down, the music came on.
 Each booth was separated by a distance so that it won’t interfere with the other, and they played music in a different genre: party music, disco, live bands, and salsa.
 Anyone was welcome to just stand there, or hop into the front and dance!
 They may not be world-class musicians but I just think it was great that there was a platform for them to share their passion and love, and the audience participated and showed appreciation.
 We enjoyed the music yet we didn’t stay out late as we have something else planned really early the next morning with nature. 😊